pluralsh/documentation/pages/index.md

 ### Plural Cloud Shell

 We have created a Cloud Shell with all of the tools and dependencies needed to run Plural.
 This is available [here](https://app.plural.sh/shell) to try out.
-If you want to **try out Plural without entering cloud credentials**, we offer a Kubernetes deployment and Cloud Shell deployment on the house that lasts for 6 hours.
+If you want to **try out Plural without entering cloud credentials**, we offer a demo environment of our Plural Console that you can access [here](https://www.plural.sh/demo-login).

 * [Using our in-browser Cloud Shell](/getting-started/cloud-shell-quickstart)